 Nicotine Patches, Nicotine Gum, Nicotine Lozenges (NRT) provide nicotine while you work on the behavior part of tobacco use addiction.
 Bupropion is an anti-depressant used to help people quit smoking.
 It helps curb the desire and is usually used with NRT.
 Chantix is a medication to help curb the desire to smoke and is used without NRT.

-For other Pierce County resources for quitting tobacco use go online to:
+For other Pierce County resources for quitting tobacco:

 Secondhand smoke is the smoke that comes from the burning end of a cigarette, cigar or pipe.
 Secondhand smoke causes the same diseases as active smoking and is the cause of 50,000 deaths in the United States every year.